A step by step Arch Linux installation guide

 and press Enter.

-In the Nano editor, add this line at the end of the file:
+In the Nano editor, add these lines at the end of the file:

 First, install the network manager: